hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 ## Appendix 4: Redis on VMware

 Redis on VMware was tested with a virtual machine with 2 CPUs and 8 Gb of memory running Ubuntu 20.04.
 Both Redis v5 and v6 are supported.
+A full list of supported Operating Systems can be found on the [Pre-Install Checklist](https://www.terraform.io/docs/enterprise/before-installing/index.html#operating-system-requirements).

 The sizing of your Redis server will depend on your company or organization's workload.
 Monitoring of the virtual machine and resizing based on utilization is recommended.
 More details on memory utilization can be found on [Redis' website](https://redis.io/topics/memory-optimization).